neikei/gitlab-testing-environment/README.md

 3. vagrant up
 4. ... wait ...
 5. Open Gitlab in your web browser: http://gitlab.test
+6. Set new password
+7. Login with user "root" and your password

 ## Feedback, Issues and Pull-Requests